Jon-MarkHampson/word-o-pedia_hackathon/README-OPENAI-API-SETUP.md

 - Install requirements from the provided `requirements.txt` file.
 - Use your API key responsibly to interact with OpenAI's services.

-With this setup, you’re ready to build amazing projects using OpenAI’s API!
+With this setup, you’re ready to run WORD-O-PEDIA and additionally, you know know how to build projects using OpenAI’s API!
 Happy coding!